OPEnSLab-OSU/HyperRail/Code/README.md

 # Running the HyperRail
 NOTE: Be sure you have all dependencies installed before attempting to run the HyperRail.
 ## HyperRail Bot
-1. Open `./Code/HyperRail/HyperRail_with_Server/HyperRail_with_Server.ino` in Arduino.
+1. Open `./Code/HyperRail/HyperRail_with_Server/HyperRail_with_Server.ino` in the Arduino IDE.
 Compile and upload this code to your bot.
 At this point the bot can be unplugged from your computer and connected to a different power source.

 ## HyperRail Application
 1. Start the Influx database.
 If the executable is added to your system path, it can be started with `influxd`, otherwise find that executable and start it manually.